 - a.
 Overhead.
 Costs associated with activity, whose objective is to ensure the continual over-all effectiveness of the Radiological Waste Processing effort and not specifically identified to a particular availability, is charged to overhead.
 For example: - (1) Preparation and maintenance of local activity procedures which are formulated to implement directives from higher authority. - (2) Review and evaluation of applicable improvement suggestions.
-Production support-type work where it is difficult to charge direct.
+Production support-type work where it is difficult to charge direct. - b.

-- b.
 Direct Cost.
-The cost of processing should be charged to a Mission Funded Process Shop. - 2.2.55 Refueling Equipment.
-Assembly and certification for use and decontamination, disassembly and preparation for storage (nuclear) of refueling equipment are charged: - a.
+The cost of processing should be charged to a Mission Funded Process Shop.

+2.2.55 Refueling Equipment.
+Assembly and certification for use and decontamination, disassembly and preparation for storage (nuclear) of refueling equipment are charged:

+- a.
 Overhead.
 Cost of preventative and storage maintenance on the equipment while in storage. - b.
 Direct Costs.
-The cost of assembly and certification for use and the decontamination, disassembly and preparation for storage after use must be charged to the refueling customer orders. - 2.2.56 Rip Out Material.
+The cost of assembly and certification for use and the decontamination, disassembly and preparation for storage after use must be charged to the refueling customer orders.

+2.2.56 Ripout Material.
 Ripout of equipment component, etc., is defined as the removal action for accessibility, interference, Ship Alteration or other repair work.
-It is performed during a specific key operation of the ship's availability. - a.
+It is performed during a specific key operation of the ship's availability.

+- a.
 Overhead.
 None. - b.
 Direct Cost.
-Costs incurred during rip out operation aboard ship will be charged to the customer job order. - 2.2.57 Satellite Steam Boiler.
+Costs incurred during ripout operation aboard ship will be charged to the customer job order.

+2.2.57 Satellite Steam Boiler.
 High pressure steam generated from auxiliary steam boilers used for Quality Assurance (QA) test evaluation.
 High pressure steam may be generated from steam barges, portable boilers, Mobile Utility Support Equipment or satellite steam boilers.
 High pressure steam is used in the testing phase of the ship's operating system.
-The steam is not utility steam to provide heat for the ship. - a.
+The steam is not utility steam to provide heat for the ship.

+- a.
 Overhead.
 The repair and maintenance of the auxiliary steam generating facility is charged to the overhead. - b.
 Direct Cost.
-Costs associated with the operations (and set-up for operation) of the auxiliary steam generating equipment or facility, including fuel and chemicals. - 2.2.58 Security Furnished by the Fleet Maintenance Activity. - a.
+Costs associated with the operations (and set-up for operation) of the auxiliary steam generating equipment or facility, including fuel and chemicals.

+2.2.58 Security Furnished by the Fleet Maintenance Activity.

+- a.
 Overhead.
 Providing security for the general safety of property including routine services for customers. - b.
 Direct Cost.
-When required by the customer or their agent, the cost of providing special security may be charged to ship project funds.
+When required by the customer or his agent, the cost of providing special security may be charged to ship project funds.
 For example, the cost of civilian personnel performing shipkeeper duties, which is usually performed by ship's crews when available, is to be charged to a service job order under the Type Commander's funds.
-The cost of marines for refueling security, including their travel, per diem, etc., is also direct chargeable to the project they are supporting. - 2.2.59 Service Craft and Floating Equipment (Other Than Nuclear). - a.
+The cost of marines for refueling security, including their travel, per diem, etc., is also direct chargeable to the project they are supporting.

+2.2.59 Service Craft and Floating Equipment (Other Than Nuclear).

+- a.
 Overhead.
 The costs of maintenance of service craft, floating dry docks, camels, dredges, work barges, floating cranes and other floating equipment and costs of miscellaneous overhead functions performed for such craft. - b.
 Direct.
-Only for customer owned items (i.e., United States Fleet Forces Command barges).

-NOTE: ACTIVITIES WILL CHARGE OPERATING TARGET FUNDS FOR COST OF TOOLS BORROWED BY SHIP'S FORCE AND NOT RETURNED PRIOR TO COMPLETION OF THE SHIP'S AVAILABILITY.
-IF OPERATING TARGET FUNDS ARE NOT AVAILABLE (E.G., MANAGEMENT ACTION PLAN SHIPWORK), ACTIVITIES SHOULD OBTAIN FUNDS FROM THE CUSTOMER FINANCING THE MAJOR SHIP CUSTOMER ORDER.

-2.2.60 Services in Support of Centralized Tools and Equipment.
+Only for customer owned items (i.e., United States Fleet Forces Command barges). - NOTE: ACTIVITIES WILL CHARGE OPERATING TARGET FUNDS FOR COST OF TOOLS BORROWED BY SHIP'S FORCE AND NOT RETURNED PRIOR TO COMPLETION OF THE SHIP'S AVAILABILITY.
+IF OPERATING TARGET FUNDS ARE NOT AVAILABLE (E.G., MANAGEMENT ACTION PLAN SHIPWORK), ACTIVITIES SHOULD OBTAIN FUNDS FROM THE CUSTOMER FINANCING THE MAJOR SHIP CUSTOMER ORDER. - 2.2.60 Services in Support of Centralized Tools and Equipment. - a.
+Overhead. - (1) The cost of labor and material incident to preventive maintenance inspection and normal corrective maintenance including: lubrication, minor adjustments, repair, overhaul, alignment and subsequent performance testing of all machine tools and industrial shop equipment and their attachments under cognizance and inventory control of the activity.